xuehuizzz/dotfiles/README.md

+# dotfiles
-# Personal scripts and configuration files.
+Personal scripts and configuration files.
 Feel free to star if you find it helpful.
 Thank you!